GoobyFRS/goobyfrs.github.io/README.md

 # About GoobyFRS

 Hello everyone - I am [GoobyFRS](https://linktr.ee/goobyfrs) out on the internet and in video games.
 I mostly play simulator and racing games but I can get into just about anything.
-This page is more about my 'online' persona and not so much me as a person or business.
-If you are interested, here are my other links.
+Here are some of my other links.

 - [My Personal Website](https://www.mattfaulkner.net/)
 - [My Very Small Web Hosting Business](https://www.grhost.net/)

 ## Goobs Curated Blacklist

 This is a blacklist for Pi-Hole / AdGuard Home that I actively maintain based on my home adblocking usage.
+However it may not be super effective for you.
+This is only a collection of my other 10 adlists did not catch.
+Popular adlists by other CONTRIBUTORs can be found at [Firebog](https://firebog.net/)

 ```bash
 pihole -b https://raw.githubusercontent.com/GoobyFRS/goobs-blocklist/main/blocklist.txt